-The next step is the selection of most important predictors.
-The variable selection is performed using the LASSO including cross-validation, providing eleven sets of penalized regression coefficients.
-The value of λ is determined by analysing the cross-validated LASSO path, which describes the changes of the regression parameters with respect to λ.
-The LASSO is very sensitive to λ.
-We chose λ = 0.02 × m, where m is the number of observations, since a larger λ leads to an excessive penalization, while a smaller λ accepts almost all covariates as relevant.
-Since the covariates are standardized, the absolute value of each related coefficient is proportional to the importance of the covariate.
-We select a covariate, if at least one of its three Legendre coefficients is consistently below or above zero for all 11 cross-validation samples.
-If a covariate is selected, we allow for the full flexibility in the vertical including all three Legendre polynomials, since especially the higher order polynomials are very sensitive to the penalization.
+The next step is the selection of the most important predictors.
+The variable selection is performed using the LASSO approach including cross-validation, providing 11 sets of penalized regression coefficients.
+The value of λ is determined by analysing the cross-validated LASSO path, which describes the changes in the regression parameters with respect to λ .
+The LASSO approach is very sensitive to λ .
+We chose $\lambda = 0.02 \times m$, where m is the number of observations, as a larger λ leads to an excessive penalization, whereas a smaller λ accepts almost all covariates as relevant.
+As the covariates are standardized, the absolute value of each related coefficient is proportional to the importance of the covariate.
+We select a covariate if at least one of its three Legendre coefficients is consistently below or above zero for all 11 crossvalidation samples.
+If a covariate is selected, we allow for full flexibility in the vertical including all three Legendre polynomials, as the higher-order polynomials, in particular, are very sensitive to the penalization.

 Table 2 represents the regression coefficients obtained for the Legendre model with the selected covariates but without penalization.
-The parameters that resisted the penalization are displayed with bold numbers.
-If no regression coefficient is given in Table 2, then the covariate was not selected.
-For the location parameter μ the most informative covariate is in general the
+The parameters that resisted the penalization are displayed using bold numbers.
+If no regression coefficient is given in Table 2, the covariate was not selected.
+For the location parameter μ , the most informative covariates are generally the barotropic wind mode (Vh_EOF1) and the gust diagnosis (VMAX_10M).
+The averaged horizontal wind (Mean_l, Vh_700) provides some additional information.
+The pressure tendency (d_t P) is similarly important, with a positive pressure tendency (e.g. a passing cold front) being related to an increase in gust activity and TWATER with a negative regression coefficient.